 Does contents insurance cover carpets?

-Yes, carpets are typically covered, but always check with your isure broker to confirm coverage.
+Yes, carpets are typically covered.
+However, always check with your isure broker to confirm coverage.

 Can I submit a claim for a TV on my house insurance policy?